open-xchange/appsuite-frontend/documentation/features/metrics/03-analytics-solutions.md

 ### important

-Please ensure PIWIK runs also on SSL in case OX Appsuite does.
+Please ensure PIWIK runs also on SSL in case OX App Suite does.

 ### adblockers